CRM and Omnichannel Marketing are like the dynamic duo for D2C brands.

 1. Build strategies backed on data

-• By utilising CRM data, monitoring social media interactions, and analysing the online search patterns of your customers, you gain insights into their behaviour.
+- By utilizing CRM data, monitoring social media interactions, and analyzing the online search patterns of your customers, you gain insights into their behavior.
+Leveraging Data Analytics and Omnichannel CRM, companies can develop strategies to tackle specific challenges and minimize customer attrition.

 2. Segment customers for personalising campaigns